When to meditate? In the morning or in the evening?

 As you see, there are pros and cons of morning meditation and evening meditation.
 The best time of the day depends on how we feel and is different to everyone.
 However, it’s best to always meditate at the same time everyday.
 This creates balance, and will help you to incorporate meditation as part of your life.
 I have decided to stick to the evening meditation for now and meditate in the morning when I find time for it and feel rested.
 I guess that’s when the kids grow up

 How about you?
-When is your favorite time to meditate?
+When is your favourite time to meditate?